emanueleceloria/safax_cairis_master_thesis/README.md

 - Folder named "db_risk_tables" contains MySQL tables implemented to support the integration

 - Folder named "example_policies_requests" contains examples of risk policies and requests

+In integration-manuals.pdf it is possible to find the Developer Manual and the User Manual